v12technology/v12technology.github.io/index.md

 Fluxtion streaming builds event processing applications that handle infinite streams of data.
 Write simple clean java code to create realtime applications, all the complex heavy lifting is taken care of by Fluxtion.
 Programs are quick to build, test, deploy and debug.

-Fluxtion focuses on the processing logic of event streans, independent of messaging system.
+Fluxtion focuses on the processing logic of event streams, independent of messaging system.
 Areas of good fit include:

 -  **Embedding realtime processing** within an existing system
 -  **Edge processing** executing on edge devices
--  **No middleware vendor lockin** works with any messaging provider
+-  **No middleware vendor lock-in**, works with any messaging provider
 -  **Low latency** or high performance requirements

 Fluxtion provides a familiar stream like api for the developer to work with.
 Data streams can be merged, filtered, aggregated, joined, grouped and enriched.
 Windowing of data is fully supported.
+User functions are easily integrated to directly execute actions in addition to real-time monitoring.

 A full set of tools for debugging, tracing, auding and visualisation are provided to reduce development and support costs.